0rky/INDIS_sc26/README.md

 ## B. Re-running Phase 0: the communication envelope

 Phase 0 measures what the fabric can do, independently of any model.
 It runs first, because the Phase 1 results are interpreted against this envelope.
+Hardware: 4GB10 connected to a switch with star topology.

 ### B.1 One-time setup (all four nodes)